simmsb/discord-emacs.el/README.md

 ```elisp
 (discord-ipc-run "your-app-id")
 ```
+Where the app id is of a rich presence enabled app.

 I have put together an app with a few assets for c, haskell, hy, python and racket.
 Make an issue if you want some more added.
 ```